Necessary Equipment's for Everest Cho-la Pass Trek

 Headlamp:

-A headlamp is necessary for trekking in the dark or low-light conditions.
-Look for a headlamp that is lightweight and has a long battery life.
+A headlamp is necessary for trekking in the dark or in low-light conditions.
+Look for a lightweight headlamp with a long battery life.

 Here are some features to consider when choosing a headlamp: